 Your Audience is Larger Than You Think

 Founding Editor of MarketingLand.com Danny Sullivan, decided to use Periscope while he attends Facebook’s Developer Conference F8.
 Upon launching his personal live-stream, all of his followers are notified and instantly he was joined by an audience of 100 on his live-stream.

-One attendee instantly added 100 new audience members.
+One attendee instantly added 100 new audience members with crowdsourced live-streaming.

 Rather than posting his feelings and experience, Sullivan was able to provide a window into what he, himself was experiencing.
 Not a camera crew expertly filming and curating the look of the event – direct access to the real attendee experience.

 If the proliferation of social media tools has told us anything, it’s that we are hungry for content – that includes your attendees.
 Periscope and Meerkat offer event organizers the fastest way to distribute content to audiences.
 Unpolished yes, but genuine and real.

 Throughout Sullivan’s broadcast, various conversations took place.
 One viewer wants to get updated with the event, “Did the Oculus keynote already happen?”
 Another viewer sees the opportunity to promote an exhibitor, “Say hi to James Pearce at the open source booth.”
 As Sullivan continues his broadcast, he can see comments from viewers and address them in real-time.

 Periscope is set apart from Meerkat in two ways.
 First, because it’s owned by Twitter, Periscope integrates deeply with Twitter making it easy to create an account and Tweet a link out to the world.
 Second, Periscope offers a ‘Replay’ option where users who weren’t around during the live stream can go back and watch.

 Periscope ‘Replays’ will be available to prospective attendees next year.
 Do you have enough footage to put together an event trailer made entirely of Periscope ‘Replays’?